sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 Choose **Advanced** if you’d like any of the following features.
 A complete summary of the feature set for each Marketing Campaigns package can be found on [our pricing page](https://sendgrid.com/pricing/).

 * Automation
-* Greater allotment of Email Testing credits
+* Greater allotment of monthly Email Testing credits
 * Greater allotment of Signup Forms
 * Dedicated IPs*
 * Greater allotment of Teammates*